core-interaction/core-interaction.github.io/README.md

 - [ ] Rough out other pages (syllabus and such?)
 - [ ] Add some kind of nice [link previews](https://github.com/ysk24ok/jekyll-linkpreview)
 - [ ] Flip sticky header to blue on scroll
+- [ ] Fix arrow icons wrapping to new lines on middle breaks
 - [ ] Get code/sandbox examples going (separate repo?)
 - [ ] Generate a [ToC](https://github.com/toshimaru/jekyll-toc) on topics
 - [ ] “Agenda” ToC on weeks?